LabMobi/project-creator-android/README.md

 See the example in the new project created by the bootstrapper for more information.

+#### Modules

+There are currently 4 modules in the project:

+- app - Main Android application and UI
+- app-common - Code shared between different modules
+- app-infrastructure - Communications with the outside world.
+Data storage, network, etc
+- app-domain - Core application classes and logic

+These modules are a starting point but not an actual best practice to follow in every project.
+The current structure is effectively the same as having separate packages within a single Gradle module.
+Different modules make it easier to not depend on the wrong classes in the wrong places.

+What's a wrong class?
+There is not right or wrong to be honest, but a goal to keep in mind is potential modularisation in the future.
+Creating dependencies on certain classes (infrastructure classes in the app module for example) can make it difficult to split existing modules.

+An effective approach to modularisation is splitting by feature.
+This means that all the infra, domain and potentially UI code lives in a single (or multiple if needed) feature-specific modules.
+Why? because separating by feature makes building the project more effective.
+For example, adding a new screen, logic and a network request for feature A would have the following changes:

+1. Split by type (current "modularisation")
+    1. `app` - new UI
+    2. `domain` - new internal logic
+    3. `infrastructure` - new api request
+2. Split by feature
+    1. `app` - Either the new UI or just opening the screen
+    2. `feature-A` - New feature module

+The same applies to making changes to existing features.
+Splitting by type is less effective as changing a feature usually means making changes to almost all of the modules.
+Splitting by feature contains changes to the specific feature module.

 #### Features packaged with the project

 **App**